 The Group is committed to high standards of corporate governance appropriate to its size and structure.
-The Board is accountable to the Company's shareholders for good corporate governance and accordingly has given careful consideration to the principles of the UK Corporate Governance Code.
+As an AIM listed company MS INTERNATIONAL plc is not required to comply with the UK Corporate Governance Code.

-Until the 27th April, 2013 the Board consisted of three executive directors, one of whom, Michael Bell, is the Executive Chairman and one non-executive director, Roger Lane-Smith.
-On the 27th April, 2013, David Pyle stepped down as an executive director to become a non-executive director.
+The Board consists of three executive directors, one of whom, Michael Bell, is the Executive Chairman and three non-executive directors, Roger Lane-Smith, David Pyle and David Hansell.
 The Chairman has no other significant commitments.
 Day to day control of subsidiary and joint venture operations is vested in individual company managing directors, supported by their respective financial managers.